cnridley/goat_dev_test/README.md

 To make page mobile responsive I have used media queries within the CSS file.
 When viewing a mobile phone sized screen the featured row is split into two with the image first.
 The categories menu stays on one line with smaller margins and font sizes.
-The insight cards stack on top of each other and becomes 1 per row.
+The insight cards stack on top of each other and becomes one per row.

 The second media query used was for an iPad and iPad Pro, the display is the same as larger screens, but the font sizes and widths had to be slightly decreased to ensure it fit on the row.